CMPSC-203-Allegheny-College-Fall-2022/code-of-conduct/conduct.md

 ### Conflicts

 Students experiencing conflicts should come together to fix the problem.
 No argument should result in fighting, teams or groups should work together to solve any conflicts in the class.
-When dealing with conflicts if resolutions cannot be resolved then they should take conflicts to professor to resolve said issuses.
+When dealing with conflicts if resolutions cannot be resolved then they should take conflicts to professor to resolve said issues.
 Lastly students should try to come together to peacefully resolve conflict.

 #### Acceptable Conduct